doctone/berlin-bikes/README.md

 Stolen bikes are a typical problem in Berlin.
 The Police want to be more efficient in resolving stolen bike cases.
 They decided to build a software that can automate their processes — the software that you're going to develop.

-This app needs to display the list of reported bike thefts based on the Bikewise API.
+This app needs to display the list of reported bike thefts based on the Bikewise API (https://bikeindex.org/documentation/api_v3).

 Product Requirements
 As a police officer: